 UWM’s Global Studies program is recognized nationally for its comprehensive approach to interdisciplinary globalization studies, combining studying abroad, mastering a foreign language, learning about globalization, and exploring career prospects as interconnected endeavors.
 Global Studies students develop critical intercultural communication skills preparing them for a job market in which the ability to function effectively in multicultural and international environments is highly valued.
 Students are required to complete the equivalent of eight semesters of a foreign language (studying one or two languages), a semester of study abroad coursework (12 credits), and an overseas internship (3 credits).

-Jointly sponsored by UWM’s College of Letters and Science, Lubar School of Business, School of Architecture and Urban Planning, and School of Information Studies, Global Studies combines the strengths of a liberal arts education with the practical benefits of pre-professional training.
+Jointly sponsored by UWM’s College of Letters and Science, Lubar School of Business, College of Nursing, School of Architecture and Urban Planning, and School of Information Studies, Global Studies combines the strengths of a liberal arts education with the practical benefits of pre-professional training.
 It offers a rigorous program that can accommodate a wide range of individual interests and career goals.

 BA Degree Pre-Professional Tracks